RazvanGolan/Kaya-API-Explorer/README.md

 ### 3. Access the UI

-Navigate to `http://localhost:9090/api-explorer` to view your API documentation.
+Navigate to `http://localhost:5000/api-explorer` (or your app's URL) to view your API documentation.

 ## Demo Project